pulp-platform/axi/doc/axi_lite_mailbox.md

 ### CTRL Register

 Mailbox control register.
 Here the FIFOs can be cleared from each interface.
-The flush signal of each FIFO is the OR combination of the respective bit of this register at each slave port.
+The flush signal of each FIFO is the OR combination of the respective bit of this register at each subordinate port.
 On register write, the FIFO is cleared and the register is reset.

 | Bit(s)          | Name     | Access Type | Reset Value | Description                                  |
 |:---------------:|:--------:|:-----------:|:-----------:|:---------------------------------------------|